coseal/aslib_data/CPMP-2015/readme.txt

-source: An Algorithm Selection Benchmark for the Container Pre-Marshalling Problem
+source: An Algorithm Selection Benchmark for the Container Pre-Marshalling Problem (CPMP)
 authors: K. Tierney and Y. Malitsky (features) / K. Tierney and D. Pacino and S. Voss (algorithms) translator in coseal format: K. Tierney